ljiang09/ant-maze-solver/README.md

 The current state of our ACO algorithm involves a few abstractions and limitations which could be improved upon in the future.

-### Maze Generation

-Because the focus of this project was on understanding and implementing the ACO algorithm, we did not spend much time on making robust maze generation code.
-In fact, it currently has a minor bug where it occasionally produces a maze with no entrance or exits.

-An improvement that can be made is to make the maze generation more controlled.
-Currently, we can only work with two parameters: the size of the maze and the number of exits.
-Refactoring the code to allow control over the "complexity" of the maze (such as how many intersecting paths there are) would help to better visualize how the algorithm is able to converge on optimal paths.

 ### Termination Condition